 Kathryn has co-authored a number of articles and outlines for the National Institute of Tax Professionals Annual Partnership, the Practicing Law Institute, and Tax Management Corporate Tax & Business Planning Review.
 She also has spoken before the American Institute of Certified Public Accountants and co-taught a class in Partnership Taxation in the Master’s in Business Administration Program of George Mason University.

 Before joining Morgan Lewis, Kathryn was a partner at another global law firm where she was responsible for the structure and implementation of complex foreign and domestic transactions involving partnerships and limited liability companies.
-She previously served as senior tax manager in the national tax department of a national professional services firm, where she specialized in the taxation of partnerships and limited liability companies.
+She previously served as senior tax manager in the national tax department of a Big 4 accounting firm, where she specialized in the taxation of partnerships and limited liability companies.

 Georgetown University Law Center, 1999, LL.M., Taxation, with distinction